My mentor’s experience gave me leadership confidence

 It was only through finding a mentor that Jake Lavelle was able to tackle transitioning from being the creative driving force behind his business to one more befitting of his managing director status.

-Liverpool-based JPL Flavours manufactures flavours for beverages, e-liquids, seasonings, fishing baits and more.
+Cheshire-based JPL Flavours manufactures flavours for beverages, e-liquids, seasonings, fishing baits and more.
 After three years of trading, the company is on track to turn over £5m this year.

 Before JPL Flavours, founder and managing director Jake Lavelle had never run a business before.
 Even at JPL, he didn’t consider himself as a business owner or MD, preferring to continue working as a “flavour chemist”.

 As the business started to take off, Lavelle found himself getting pulled into managerial discussions and he struggled with the stress that comes with business growth.
 To improve his management skills and mindset, he joined the Be the Business Mentoring for Growth programme.

 Changing perceptions of mentoring

 Lavelle’s early expectations of the programme were wildly different to the end result.
 He thought the experience would be boring and technical, with a lot of paperwork.
 “I was waiting for a corporate suit to turn up,” he confessed.